seb-in/Machine-Learning_Assignments/README.md

-# Predicting the percentage of marks a student will acquire on the basis of the number of number of hours studied.
+## Predicting the percentage of marks a student will acquire on the basis of the number of hours he/she studied.

-# Introduction
+## Introduction

 With this Supervised Machine Learning Model,a student's score is predicted using a Linear Regression Model after it is being trained with a dataset url "http://bit.ly/w-data

-# Steps Involved
+## Steps Involved

 * Initially, relationships between student score and number of hours studied are being studied using graphichal representations.